L16 81mm mortar

-The L16 81mm mortar is a British standard mortar used by the Canadian Army, British Army, and many other armed forces.
+The L16 81mm mortar is a British and Canadian standard mortar used by the Canadian Army, British Army, and many other armed forces.
 It originated as a joint design by the UK and Canada.
-The version produced and used by Australia is named the F2 81mm Mortar; that used by the U.S. armed forces is known as the M252.
+The U.S. armed forces version is the M252.

+Description

 It was introduced in 1965–66, replacing the Ordnance ML 3 inch Mortar in UK service, where it is used by the British Army, the Royal Marines and the RAF Regiment.

 In UK armoured/mechanised infantry battalions, the L16 mortar is mounted in an FV 432 AFV (six per battalion mortar platoon).
 British army light role infantry battalions and the Royal Marines may transport their mortars in BvS 10 vehicles (the replacement for the Bv 206).
 Otherwise, it is carried disassembled in three loads, (barrel, baseplate and bipod with sights, each approximately 11 kg), normally carried by a vehicle or helicopter and assembled for firing from the ground.

 The weapon can be man-packed by the mortar detachment, in which case the ammunition would be carried by other soldiers of the battalion.
 In addition to their normal equipment, each soldier would carry four bombs in a pair of two-bomb plastic containers (known as greenies in the British Army).